Marketto/mockettaro/README.md

 This project is licensed under the MIT License - see the [License](/LICENSE) file for details

 ## Changelog
+### 1.3.7
+- Implemented MockettaroProgram.parser and MIN, MAX and DEFAULT constants
+- Implemented MockettaroProgram.parser tests for parsing and setting MIN, MAX or DEFAULTS
 ### 1.3.6
 - Fixed Resource RegExp
 - Path and resource RegExps moved as static property in MockettaroProgram